syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-quickstart.md

 clusterctl init --core cluster-api --bootstrap kubeadm --control-plane kubeadm --infrastructure hetzner
 ```

+{% callout %}

-> Note: For a specific version, use the `--infrastructure hetzner:vX.X.X` flag with the above command.
+For a specific version, use the `--infrastructure hetzner:vX.X.X` flag with the above command.

+{% /callout %}

 ---